dgfitch/glsl-experiments/README.md

   - quick undo N changes and save
   - imap equivalents so no need to swap out of insert mode
 - it would be cool to keep revision history of evolution through a set in realtime
-  - git autocommit works but is kind of clumsy
+  - git autocommit works but is kind of clumsy - WIRE INTO SAVE FUNCTION
 - uniform.c support for more things
   - random-er "glitch" mode
   - make it a real LFO
     - allow different wave shapes: sine, tri, saw
     - allow "bending" the wave toward early or late
+- other ideas
-  - MIDI input
+  - stark masking
+  - work from tiling example
+  - work from organic fog example

 ## Misc